September 9, 1967: “Hippie Hill” Prevails

 To which Odegaard, in a letter sent not only to Divoky but also to the Seattle Post-Intelligencer, the mayor, the governor, and the UW Board of Regents, publicly replied on the date in focus here:

-The understandably student-popular Odegaard’s attitude was rare back then among local authority figures; the Seattle city police, for their part, would later be discovered to have been covertly part and parcel of the aforementioned local hippie-bashing.
+The understandably student-popular Odegaard’s attitude was rare back then among local authority figures.
+The Seattle Police Department, for their part, would later be discovered to have been covertly part and parcel of the aforementioned local hippie-bashing.
 Today, the erstwhile Hippie Hill is merely a nondescript stretch of lawn facing 15th Avenue Northeast, known officially as Parrington Lawn.

-The Ave, of course, remains as wild and wooly as ever.
+Meanwhile, The Ave, of course, remains today as wild and wooly as ever.

 Sources: Maribeth Morris, “UW Won’t Put Ban on Hippies,” Seattle Post-Intelligencer, September 10, 1967, p.
 1; Ray Hallinan, “Rookie Takes In Hippie Hill,” University of Washington Daily, September 26, 1967, p.
 1; Bruce Edmonson, “BOC Sends Approval To Odegaard,” University of Washington Daily, September 29, 1967, p.
 1; Jack Hart, “Odegaard Speaks Out,” University of Washington Daily, September 29, 1967, p.
 5; Walt Crowley, “Rites of Passage: A Memoir of the Sixties in Seattle” (University of Washington Press, 1995).